 Applicants must provide official transcripts demonstrating completion of a bachelor’s degree, a current resume, and a statement of purpose.
 Non–native English speakers should meet the required minimum TOEFL scores.
 Incoming graduate students can transfer up to nine graduate–level credits, provided that they were earned through an accredited program within the last seven years and resulted in a grade of B or above.
 Veteran applicants may receive tuition benefits through the Troops to Teacher program.

-Founded in 1925, Eastern University is accredited by the Middle States Commission on Higher Education.
+Murray State University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).